How to optimise images for web online

-31 October 2019In this post I will show you a really simple (best of all free!) way to optimise images for web online.
-Doing this will speed up your website page loading time, and keep your customers from leaving you for your competition.
+In this post I will show you a simple (best of all free!) way to optimise images for web online.
+Doing this will speed up your website page loading time.
+And keep your customers from leaving you for your competition.
 I will be talking about how to make your website load super fast, and keep you ahead of your competition online.
-Not all of us are fortunate enough to have photo editing software like Photoshop or Lightroom, so here is a quick and easy guide on how to optimise images for web online.
+Not everybody has photo editing software like Photoshop or Lightroom.
+So here is a quick and easy guide on how to optimise images for web online.
 I will use this example photo:

 Check the photo size

-Like I mentioned in my previous post the first thing to check is the size of the photo that you want to upload to your website or blog.
+Like I mentioned in my previous post . first thing to check is the size of the photo that you want to upload to your website or blog.
 To find this out select Properties from the menu and click on the Details tab in the Properties box.
 On a Mac, right-click (or hold down the Control key and click) the image thumbnail and choose Get Info.

 Editing the photo